blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 ##[Rubric](https://review.udacity.com/#!/rubrics/571/view) Responses

----
 ###Writeup / README

 ####1.
-Provide a Writeup / README that includes all the rubric points and how you
-addressed each one.
+Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it.
+You are  reading it.
----

 ###Camera Calibration
 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.